 - Coyotes make noise to celebrate a kill.
 While people celebrate with loud noises and celebratory calls, most animals in nature don’t.
 In fact, doing so would alert all the competitors you have to a brand new food source.
 Coyotes do make a lot of noise to communicate with each other though; what we hear at night is often the family GPS system in action.

 - That coyote was as big as a German Shepherd Dog!
 Coyotes can be quite tall and have extremely fluffy fur, but even Eastern coyotes (who are larger than western coyotes) average 38 pounds (18 kg), whereas dogs like German Shepherds average between 60 to 90 pounds (27 to 41 kg).
-Don’t let that fur fool you!
+Don’t let that fur and those long legs fool you!

 - Coyote mating season means pets are at risk.
 Coyotes are going to be mating soon (as are many other wild animals across Canada) and that can mean they’re more visible.
 But the indication that coyotes will target dogs is unfounded.
 In fact, a viral meme purporting to show a coyote attacking a dog is in fact a group of dogs attacking a coyote caught in a leg-hold trap (click here for the analysis and full image series).